Call Us

-• Experts warn that the pressures of the pandemic may lead to an increase in disordered eating among those already struggling
+• Experts warn that the pressures of the pandemic may lead to an increase in disordered eating among people who are already struggling

-The changes to normal daily life can be particularly challenging for someone with an eating disorder or those already on the way to recovery.
-Routine and structure are vital, and with familiarity disrupted during the COVID-19 crisis, experts from the Priory - the largest independent provider of mental health services in the UK - have issued advice on how people can manage anxious thoughts and distance themselves from unhealthy coping mechanisms.
+The changes to normal daily life can be particularly challenging for someone with an eating disorder or people already on the way to recovery.
+Routine and structure are vital, and with familiarity disrupted during the COVID-19 crisis, experts at Priory - the largest independent provider of mental health services in the UK - have issued advice on how people can manage anxious thoughts and distance themselves from unhealthy coping mechanisms.

-As part of their recovery, they opted to extend their programmes at the ‘step-down’ clinic, delivered by therapists at Arthur House - an eating disorder treatment centre based in Wimbledon, South West London which provides a space for individuals to maintain a healthy relationship with food as they return to everyday life.
+As part of their recovery, they opted to extend their programmes at the ‘step-down’ clinic, delivered by therapists at Arthur House - an eating disorder treatment centre based in Wimbledon, South-West London which provides a space for people to maintain a healthy relationship with food as they return to everyday life.

 Then lockdown came, and day care services were forced to close for the safety of patients and staff.